k4r4koyun/soilgaze/README.md

 * Spyse has multiple issues that prevents me from implementing it:
   * There are no endpoints for checking remaining query rights.
 Even the web application does not show such information.
   * API is returning unstable responses.
 Currently getting 401 even with a brand new account.
-* Zoomeye also has an issue.
-It requires a phone number to register which I will not give, naturally.